openharmony/docs/en/application-dev/application-test/arkxtest-guidelines.md

 hdc shell param set persist.ace.testmode.enabled 1
 ```

-#### The failure log contains "uitest-api dose not allow calling concurrently"
+#### The failure log contains "uitest-api does not allow calling concurrently"

 **Problem**

 The UI test case fails to be executed.
-The HiLog file contains the error message "uitest-api dose not allow calling concurrently".
+The HiLog file contains the error message "uitest-api does not allow calling concurrently".

 **Possible Causes**